Adventures in Dating with a Wingman

 I thought it was scary just asking a girl out, but this was another level of fear.

 David and I went from playing the role of friendly kidnappers to the role of deputized bodyguards.
-We quickly gathered up our things and scurried over to the end of the field and up the ramp, whereupon one of the guys sat crouched in hiding, all dressed in black (including black face paint), and holding his gun pointed in the air.
+We quickly gathered up our things and scurried over to the end of the field and up the ramp, where one of the guys sat crouched in hiding, all dressed in black (including black face paint), and holding his gun pointed in the air.

 You better believe I was grateful to have a wingman by my side as we endeavored to escourt our dates to safety!